-The Center on Trauma and Children is seeking an Assistant Professor to maintain and expand the current activity of clinical services available.
-This position will provide services exclusively to the University of Kentucky’s Center on Trauma and Children and will be housed within the Department of Psychiatry.
+The Center on Trauma and Children is seeking an Assistant Professor to maintain and expand the current level of research, training and clinical activity.
+This position will provide services exclusively to the University of Kentucky's Center on Trauma and Children (https://www.uky.edu/CTAC/).
 The successful candidate must have demonstrated competency in trauma-informed evidence-based practices, program management skills, curriculum development, strategic planning, information monitoring and a basic knowledge of research methods and data analysis.

 To be considered an applicant for the position, please submit a CV and cover letter along with application.
 Please also include the names and contact information for three references when prompted in the application.
 This information may be used to solicit reference letters within the employment system.

-Applications will be reviewed immediately and will continue until the position is filled.
+Applications will be reviewed immediately and continue until the position is filled.

 Demonstrated ability to relate and communicate with internal and external faculty, staff, and other clients of the department.

 Terminal degree such as a Ph.D. or PsyD in Psychology, Social Work or related discipline or a M.D. degree in Child Psychiatry or the equivalent